-Do you have a good relationship with your children?
-Did you know bonding with your children is this simple?
+Do you want to have a good relationship with your children?
+Did you know bonding with your children is very simple?

 Parenting is not an easy task.
 With all the determination, commitment, sacrifice, resources, and effort involved, being a parent is one of the greatest.
 To ensure your relationship with your children is strong, one has to encourage open communication.
-When your parent-children connection is strong, it makes parenting easier and enjoyable.
-Children who are connected to their parents tend to be good listeners, help with chores, perform better in school, follow rules, and talk to their parents about their problems at school, home, or friends.
+When your parent-children connection is strong, it makes parenting more manageable and enjoyable.
+Children connected to their parents tend to be good listeners, help with chores, perform better in school, follow the rules, and talk to their parents about their school, home, or friends’ problems.

 To build that connection, the simple things you do to or with them matters a lot.
-Children who feel loved and appreciated will easily want to make their parents proud and happy.
+Children who feel loved and appreciated will quickly want to make their parents proud and happy.
 They are humble and behave well.
-However, the relationship does not mean you tolerate their bad behaviors or spoil them.
+However, the relationship does not mean you tolerate their destructive behaviors or spoil them.
 Be the parent and build a lifetime relationship with your kids.

 Here is how to bond with them: